secretstartups/handbook/architecture/workflow/index.html.md

 collaboration](/handbook/engineering/development/#cross-functional-collaboration).

-Then author of the issue loops an Architecture Evolution Coach and a Domain Expert in and they collaborate together to create a blueprint merge request.
+Then author of the issue loops an Architecture Evolution Coach and a Domain Expert then collaborate together to create a blueprint merge request.
 Collaboration between the coaches and a person who had an idea ensures that only proposals that that are achievable get described in a blueprint merge request.
 This makes it also easier to avoid the cost of iterating on the